allenrattler/AllenRattler-Analytics-Portfolio/README.md

 Three industries.
 Three business problems.
 One consistent workflow.

 Every project in this portfolio was built from scratch — data generated, cleaned, analyzed, and visualized end to end.
-The industries were chosen deliberately: Education (personal experience), Healthcare (4 years of professional experience), and Finance (least familiar domain — chosen to prove adaptability).
+The industries were chosen deliberately: Education (personal experience), Healthcare (approximately six years of professional billing, collections, and claims-resolution experience), and Finance (least familiar domain — chosen to prove adaptability).

 The job search is active.
 If you're a hiring manager or recruiter looking for a data analyst who documents everything, builds in public, and isn't afraid to tackle unfamiliar problems — let's connect.